openstack/openstack-manuals/doc/config-reference/source/tables/cinder-storage.rst

    * - ``enabled_backends`` = ``None``
      - (List) A list of backend names to use.
 These backend names should be backed by a unique [CONFIG] group with its options
    * - ``iscsi_helper`` = ``tgtadm``
-     - (String) iSCSI target user-land tool to use. tgtadm is default, use lioadm for LIO iSCSI support, scstadmin for SCST target support, iseradm for the ISER protocol, ietadm for iSCSI Enterprise Target, iscsictl for Chelsio iSCSI Target or fake for testing.
+     - (String) iSCSI target user-land tool to use. tgtadm is default, use lioadm for LIO iSCSI support, scstadmin for SCST target support, ietadm for iSCSI Enterprise Target, iscsictl for Chelsio iSCSI Target or fake for testing.
    * - ``iscsi_iotype`` = ``fileio``
      - (String) Sets the behavior of the iSCSI target to either perform blockio or fileio optionally, auto can be set and Cinder will autodetect type of backing device
    * - ``iscsi_ip_address`` = ``$my_ip``